 flight dynamics: A term used to cover both orbital and attitude dynamics.
 It refers to the study of translational and rotational motion and control of a flying object, whether it is an aircraft or spacecraft.
 Within the aerospace industry, the flight dynamics term could be used for mission design and analysis as well as the support required for determining, controlling, and maintaining the orbit and attitude of a spacecraft.

-orbit determination and attitude determination: The processes within navigation to find the present and past positions and orientations of a spacecraft using a series of measurements.
+orbit determination and attitude determination: The processes within navigation to find the present and past positions and orientations of a spacecraft.
 These two navigation processes fit a set of measurements to a physical model in some optimal way to obtain the best orbit and attitude solutions.
 Although they are related, these processes affect each other only weakly so they can generally be performed separately.
-For example, a nominal attitude can generally be used in drag models that affect orbit determination, and a predetermined ephemeris can generally be used in attitude determination.
+For example, a nominal or representative attitude can generally be used in drag models that affect orbit determination, and a predetermined ephemeris can generally be used in attitude determination.
 The results of these two processes can also be used to predict future positions and orientations of the spacecraft.

 guidance: The process of defining a path to move a spacecraft from one point to another or from one orientation to another.